cym13/cym13.github.io/source/github_account_takeover.rst

 Conclusion
 ==========

 The story doesn't end here.
+Many other projects rely on Github URLs, and I am pretty sure that it will be attacked if it's not already the case.

-Other projects rely on Github URLs.
-Another very common way to use Github account takeovers is using `Github pages`__.
+And this is not a new attack, a very common way to use Github account takeovers is using `Github pages`__.
 If you redirect one of your subdomain to an abandoned Github page anyone can create the corresponding account and obtain a subdomain of your website.
 This opens the door to many things from phishing to data disclosure.

 __ githubpages_

 .. _githubpages: https://pages.github.com/

+What really frightens me is how difficult such an attack is to detect.
+Since the attacker is the legitimate owner of the repository there is no way to link it back to its previous owner, especially if the account is well copied.
+The only possibility I see is for the owner to find that fake account, but why would he ever check for such things?

 Image sources
 -------------